abcMarcus/usyd_timesheet_automation/README.md

 TOTP_SECRET: <Your TOTP secret key>
 ```

 If you don't have your TOTP secret, when 2FA is needed, you will be prompted to complete it manually.
-To do that, clear the field TOTP_SECRET, or do not set it at the first place.
+To do that, clear the field TOTP_SECRET, or do not set it in the first place.

 After that the script should fill everything out until you need to enter your timesheet submitter and lodge.
 The script will not press the lodge button for you just to be sure.